 The RTP generally improves access to jobs.
 The percentage of the region's jobs that are accessible by transit increases between 2020 and 2045.
-Access to jobs by transit also increases between 2020 and 2030, but then it declines between 2030 and 2045.
-Generally, the investments in the RTP help to keep both roads and transit vehicles moving more efficiently, which increases access to jobs.
-Increasing congestion near some job centers appears to be contributing to declining motor vehicle access to jobs in the later years of the plan.
+Access to jobs by driving also increases between 2020 and 2030, but then it declines between 2030 and 2045.
+Generally, the investments in the RTP help to keep both roads and transit vehicles moving more efficiently, which increases

-2 "Frequent transit service" refers to service with headways of 15 minutes or less.
+3 "Frequent transit service" refers to service with headways of 15 minutes or less.
 Metro uses different walking distances to analyze proximity to different types of transit service, consistent with research that shows people are willing to walk longer to reach higher-quality service.
-This analysis defines "walking distance" as 1⁄4 mile for bus, 1/3-mile for streetcar, and 1⁄2 mile for rail.
+This analysis defines "walking distance" as one-quarter mile for bus, one-third -mile for streetcar, and one-half mile for rail.